Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 when user click on donate button which is created by using bootstrap modal.

-### 2. Who We Are
+### Who We Are Page

 **Section 1 – About Us**

 The first section of page 2-Who We Are is to inform the users about the background and the purpose of establishing the Foundation.
 This section serves as introduction for the users to learn about the journey of establishing the Foundation and the basic principles believe by the Founders and their aspirations to support the targeted communities and societies.
-In addition, this section gives process glimpse of forming the logo and slogan show in the page 1-Home and explain the important meaning behind the selected colours of the final logo for the Foundation.
+In addition, a button is added to this section and when button clicked, modal will pop up on the screen which gives process glimpse of forming the logo and slogan show in the page 1-Home and explain the important meaning behind the selected colours of the final logo for the Foundation

 **Section 2 – Meet the Founders**